 Following any utility discovery of a lack of system compliance with either the NEMFC GHG emission standards, the utility will allow a six-month window in which to come into compliance.
-If the customer-generator fails to bring the NEMFC system into compliance within six months, the interconnection agreement will be terminated and the system will be served under a Rule 21 non-export agreement.
+If the customer-generator fails to bring the NEMFC system into compliance within six months, the interconnection agreement will be terminated and the system will be served under a Rule 21 non-export agreement or another agreement for which the NEMFC system is eligible..